Unomásuno: Initial success and factionalism

 When it was first formed, Unomásuno's reporters were not as experienced in investigative journalism as those of other newspapers in Mexico City.
 However, as they began to specialize in certain investigative topics, Unomásuno brought its readers a diversity and professionalism that were not present in the Mexican press of the time.
 Between the late 1970s and early 1980s, Unomásuno built a reputation among its readers for being informative and fact-based.
 Opinion-based sections, like editorial pages, were reduced while private advertisements grew.
 Unomásuno was categorized as having a center-left or left-wing orientation.
 It was one of the leading independent leftist newspapers in Mexico.
 The newspaper tended to provide a closer view of Mexico's daily life, and discussed issues in the rural sector and in unions, topics that were not discussed frequency by other media outlets.
 Unomásuno also published articles about feminism, machismo, LBGT movements, and the rights of domestic workers.
 It did not shy away from using profanity and denouncing the government.

 Along with Mexico City's The News, Unomásuno offered some of the most in-depth coverage of Mexico's environmental problems throughout the mid-1980s.
-It also tended to give more exposure to the views and statements of leaders from the now-extinct Mexican Workers' Party (PMT), the Unified Socialist Party of Mexico (PSUM), and their fusion party, the Socialist Mexican Party (PMS).
+It also tended to give more exposure to the views and statements of leaders from the now-extinct Mexican Workers' Party (PMT), the Unified Socialist Party of Mexico (PSUM), and their fusion party, the Mexican Socialist Party (PMS).
 Because of its pro-socialist articles, Unomásuno cultivated an image as the government's opposition across Mexico and grew in popularity in university circles.
 The newspaper covered local, national, and international news on a variety of topics, including business, sports, and culture.
 Unomásuno also offered several weekly topics, including the arts published in the section "Sábado del Cultura" (Culture Saturday); political and economic analysis in the section "Página Uno" (Page One); leisure in the section "Unoguía" (One-guide), education in the section "Universitas" (Latin: the whole, total, the universe, the world); environmental concerns in the section "Dosmiluno" (Two Thousand and One); and humor, in the section "Otromásotro" (Other Plus Another).